isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-get-started.md

 ### 1. Start A Business

 ![GoBusiness Startup Guide](/images/blog/GetStarted 2.jpg)
-<caption>The Start-up Guide helps you navigate the process as a first-time business owner, from providing resources to guiding you on the steps to take to start a new venture</caption>
+###### The Start-up Guide helps you navigate the process as a first-time business owner, from providing resources to guiding you on the steps to take to start a new venture

 Feeling a little lost at the thought of launching a new business?
 The [Start-up Guide](/start-a-business/?src=gobiz_blog){:target="_blank"}{:rel="noopener"} is here to help!